next-exp/sw-docs/docs/source/esmeralda.rst

 Topology information extraction
 :::::::::::::::::::::::::::::::

 As it has been stated, the hits with sufficient charge to pass the high-threshold cut go through the `Paolina` algorithm in order to extract all the topological information.
 This procedure is also performed inside a posterior city, :doc:`isaura`.
-Thus, a detailed description of it can be found in the correspondent documentation section.
+Thus, a detailed description of it can be found in the corresponding documentation section.
+As a summary, the algorithm is constituted by the following steps:

+ - The high threshold hits are converted into voxels of sizes given by the ``vox_size`` parameter, typically [15 x 15 x 15] :math:`\text{mm}^3`.

+ - A graph module is used to compute the longest of the minimum spanning trees that can be computed with any pair of voxels, providing *tracks*.

+ - The two end-points of each track are found according to :ref:`this procedure <Blobs position>`.
+From there, the energy of the blobs is computed using the hits inside a sphere of radius ``blob_radius``.

 The parameters to run this stage of the reconstruction chain are the ones specified with the ``paolina_params`` dictionary.
 Due to the fact that the distribution of the hits obtained at this point is much looser than the ones of deconvoluted hits, the config parameters for the voxel size and blob radius are in general significantly larger than the ones used in :doc:`isaura`.
 In order to illustrate this comparison, :ref:`this same event <Isaura display>` is displayed below, after a typical `Esmeralda` topological reconstruction:

  .. image:: images/esmeralda/r8250_evt194237_chits_esmeralda.png